michalroziel/revista-3/README.md

 ## Overview

 Revista is a photography portfolio and blog built on Astro v5.13.3.
-I created it to showcase various photography collections and writing organized into different categories like long-form, short-form, muses, zeitweilig, and my CV.
+I created it to showcase various photography collections and writing organized into different categories like long-form, short-form, moments, zeitweilig, and my CV.
 The project prioritizes speed and visual design while using Astro's content collection API to manage everything efficiently.

 The project supports multiple deployment targets with optimized builds for each platform, including GitHub Pages with proper base path configuration.